The Best Testosterone Boosters for Men Over 50

 Zinc

-Zinc is an essential mineral involved in immune function, cell repair, and hormone production—including testosterone.
+An essential mineral involved in immune function, cell repair, and hormone production — including testosterone.

 Low zinc levels are linked to reduced testosterone, fatigue, mood changes, and sexual health issues.